Plaza Hawaii Kai

 No analysis available

-I looked for wording indicating full HOA insurance coverage such as "fully insured," "full insurance," or "walls-in coverage."
-The remarks do not mention insurance coverage terms, so there is no evidence that the building is fully insured.
+I looked for wording that would indicate full HOA insurance coverage, such as "fully insured" or "walls-in coverage."
+The remarks do not mention insurance coverage terms, so there is no public-remark evidence that the building is fully insured.

 No analysis available